Baumgaer/Game/source/app/utils/README.md

-# Application utils
+# Utils

-Here are all utils for the app only stored which should not be imported without thinking because they can be for server/client only. so choose carefully what to import.
+here are all utils stored which can be used by client and server without problems.

+Side specific utils should be stored in the corresponding utils folder of the side.